Refund & Withdrawal Policy

 Refunds are issued to the student unless their account has a Parent Plus Loan.
 In this case, the parent listed on the loan will need to provide written authorization to release the refund to the student.

-We will not process refunds that include balances of “Pending Aid”.
+The Student Accounts Office will not process refunds that include balances of “Pending Aid”.

 Students making schedule adjustments that change their status from full-time to part-time or reduce their part-time load after the first five days of a semester or the first two days of a summer term will not have any adjustments in tuition charges unless they withdraw from the College.
 For a student withdrawing from the College because of illness or for other reasons approved by the College, the following refund schedule will be used: